7h30th3r0n3/Evil-M5Core2/README.md

 - **Available RAM**: Displays the remaining RAM in the device.
 - **Battery Level**: Shows the current battery level.
 - **Temperature**: Reports the device's internal temperature.

+### Probe Sniffing

+Probe Sniffing start a probe scan that capture the SSID receive, you can store and reuse then.
+Restricted to 150 probes max.

+### Karma Attack

+Same as Probe Sniffing but provide a menu after stopping scan to choose a unique SSID, when SSID is chosen, a portal with the same SSID is deploy, if the original AP is an Open Network and the machine is vulnerable it should connect automaticaly to the network and dependind of the machine can pop up automatically the portal, if a client is present when scan end or stopped, the portal stay open, if not the portal is shutdown.

+### Select Probe

+Menu to select a previous captured probe SSID and deploy it.
+List is restricted to 150 probes.

+### Delete Probe

+Menu to delete a previous captured probe SSID and deploy it.
+List is restricted to 150 probes.

+### Delete All Probes

+Delete ALL previous captured probes.
+Basically reset probes.txt on SD.

+### Brightness

+Change the Brightness of the screen.

 ## Flipper Zero Friend ?
 ### **Yes, it is !!!**